 Smart Features and Everyday Usability

 The Zura is packed with the most wanted smart features, including app and RFID control, making it a feature-rich choice for both residential and commercial users.
-The Zura’s smartphone app provides remote access and wi-fi connectivity, allowing users to control and monitor their charging sessions from anywhere.
-It is equipped with a mobile app for scheduling charging sessions, monitoring energy usage, and controlling charging rates, as well as RFID functionality for quick and convenient access.
-The Zura also supports integration with voice assistants such as Google Assistant for hands-free control.
+Because the unit is OCPP compliant, it can connect to OCPP-compatible apps and back-office systems, letting you control and monitor charging sessions, schedule around cheaper rates, and track energy usage.
+RFID functionality offers quick and convenient access.
+The Zura also supports smart home integration with Alexa and Google Assistant for hands-free control.

 App Control, Scheduling, and Plug and Charge